Some links in this post may be affiliate links

 Lavenders prefer a slightly alkaline PH btween 6.5 -7.3.
 If the soil is too acidic add lime as acidic soil can lead to the death of the plant.

 It is advisable to add sand and gravel to the soil to enhance drainage, as Lavenders cannot withstand soggy soil.
-They cannot grow in clay and compacted soils as the plants are prone to root-rot disease brought about by soggy soil.
+They cannot grow in clay and compacted soils as the plants are prone to root-rot brought about by soggy soil.

 Lavender Plants are readily available from Garden Centres at the beginning of spring.
 Below are our recommendations.

 Plant Lavender along walkways and garden paths to enjoy the fragrance as you take a walk.
-Being a fragrant plant, Lavender is perfect for a herb garden.
-It can also be planted as a hedge, in borders along fences and garden walls.
+Being a fragrant plant, it is perfect for a herb garden.
+It can also be planted as a hedge, in borders along fences and garden walls The plants can also be planted near porches and patios as an insect repellent for mosquitoes, flies and fleas among others.

 The best time to plant Lavender in the ground is in spring after the risk of frost has passed and the soil has warmed up to about 150C.
-In the warm climates, Lavender can be planted at any time during the year.
+In the warm climates, it can be planted at any time during the year.

-Dig up the soil to a depth of about 18 in. to loosen it and get rid of all the weeds and other debris from the soil.
+Dig up the soil to a depth of about 18 inches to loosen it and get rid of all the weeds and other debris from the soil.
 Make sure that the soil is free-draining by incorporating some sand and gravel.

 Prepare planting holes slightly wider than the rootballs at a spacing of 12-18 inches.
 Incorporate a handful of fully decomposed organic manure per hole.